N3C Public Health Answers to Speed Tractable Results (PHASTR)

 The contract mechanism was chosen because expectations and deliverables are clearly defined.

-Yes all analyses must be done within the N3C Data Enclave.
+Yes, all analyses were within the N3C Data Enclave.